 A short post to help people new to these terms

 Usually, when they hear “Accessibility” most people think: screen readers, wheelchairs, and more recently they might even think of dyslexia for example.
 But there is much more to it:

-In the UK, 1 in 5 people have a disability.
+In the UK, 1 in 5 people are disabled.

-The concept of accessibility doesn’t just apply to people with disabilities — all users will have different needs at different times and in different circumstances.
+The concept of accessibility doesn’t just apply to disabled people — all users will have different needs at different times and in different circumstances.